garymooney/qmuvi/README.md

 A library that can turn Qiskit quantum circuits into music videos!

-Add a barrier to the circuit for each time step that you would like to be samples, then call the make_music_video method.
+Add a barrier to the circuit for each time step that you would like to be sampled, then call the _make_music_video_ method.

-Method: make_music_video
+**make_music_video**
-Arg 0: quantum circuit
+_Arg 0:_ quantum circuit
-Arg 1: name of the music video
+_Arg 1:_ name of the music video
-Arg 2: list of tuples corresponding to the timings of each sample. first element is note length, second element is the rest time.
+_Arg 2:_ list of tuples corresponding to the timings of each sample. first element is note length, second element is the rest time.
-Arg 3: single qubit depolarisation noise
+_Arg 3:_ single qubit depolarisation noise
-Arg 4: two-qubit depolarisation noise
+_Arg 4:_ two-qubit depolarisation noise

 For Example:
 ```